Renewable natural gas could displace over 900 million gallons of diesel fuel a year in California.

 California’s biomethane opportunity is huge.

-Waste Management estimates that California’s current recoverable biomethane resources could displace more than 900 million gallons of diesel fuel annually.
-That’s more than 34 percent of the taxable diesel fuel used for transportation in California in 2010.
+Waste Management estimates that California’s current recoverable RNG resources could displace more than 900 million gallons of diesel fuel annually.
+That’s about 25 percent of the diesel fuel used for transportation in California each year.

 Photo credit: station courtesy Clean Energy Fuels